ankolodz/ShortGames/JS/Squar game/READ_ME.md

 * DOWN - ball direction  was change to down
 * LEFT - ball direction  was change to left
 * RIGHT - ball direction  was change to right
+## How start game
+* Firstly you must write yours login
+* Secondly you must set ball speed 1-10, recomendly 3
+* Thirdly  you must set numbers of squars, recomendly 20